 Cyclopharm is currently seeking to register UltraluteTM, in Europe, as a medical device to support better acceptance of this new first in class technology.
-Changes to Medical Device Regulations in the European Union (EU) required recertification of existing medical devices against more onerous standards.
-This process has dramatically slowed the introduction of new products into the EU with the result that the registration of UltraluteTM in Europe was not completed in 2022, and consequently there were no revenues from the sale of UltraluteTM.
+As previously advised, following a change in European Union regulations requiring recertification of existing medical devices, there is now significant backlogs of medical device applications awaiting registration.
+Consequently, the Company does not anticipate UltraluteTM receiving registration in Europe in 2021 but remains confident of its ultimate revenue potential.

-Cyclopharm is engaging regulatory partners in Europe to progress this initiative.
-Further details are set out on page 17 of the Managing Director's Review.
+Further details are set out on page 15 of the Managing Director's Review.